inkOfPixel/inkofpixel.com/_site/posts/magento-vs-shopify.md

-      By using an open-source solution like Magento you can add, remove, or change every feature to create a product wholly tailored on your needs.
-But you will also be responsible for every aspect of the e-commerce.
+      By using an open-source solution like Magento you can add, remove, or change every feature, to create a product wholly tailored on your needs.
+But you will also be also responsible for every aspect of the e-commerce.

-      start-important-text(text:with great power comes great responsibility|align:center)end-important-text
+      start-important-text(text:With great power comes great responsibility|align:center)end-important-text